alcah/victoria3-tradepartners/README.md

 Caveats:
 - The GUI is a WIP right now and not compatible with other GUI mods that edit the market panel (eg. dense market details)
 - Not a bug, but it's possible to trade with yourself via the world market if a combination of local price and trade advantage make it profitable for trade centres in 2 different states.
 Currently this shows up as importing/exporting to your own market.
 This can be hidden in an update if it's too confusing.
 - With very low trade volumes you might notice the sum of goods doesn't match the total volume.
-This is because it's possible to trade fractions of goods with the world market which isn't normally displayed.
-Purely a visual issue right now.
+It's possible to trade small fractions of goods with the world market which isn't normally displayed so there's a choice between inconsistent maths and cluttering the UI with things like 0.02 fish.

-The mod is safe to add or remove any time and has relatively minimal performance impact (adds <200ms to month ticks on a Ryzen 7950 based on the in-game profiler).
-Recently updated to track all markets and work in multiplayer.
+The mod is safe to add or remove any time and has relatively minimal performance impact (adds worst-case ~200ms to month ticks on a Ryzen 7950 based on the in-game profiler).

-Contributions are very welcome, especially for mod compatibility and localisation https://github.com/alcah/victoria3-tradepartners
+Currently supports English, Chinese, and Turkish localisation (big thanks to @Geass for the latter 2) Contributions are very welcome, especially for mod compatibility and further localisation https://github.com/alcah/victoria3-tradepartners